AIBCTS/PRiSM/README.md

 ### Example Datasets

-- **htx_example**: Synthetic heart transplant data preserving statistical properties of UNOS registry data (1997-2022).
+- **htx_example**: Synthetic heart transplant data (5,000 rows) preserving statistical properties and temporal split of the data used in the published study.
 No patient data is replicated.

 ---